zihaohe123/nli-lstm-bert/README.md

 # nli-lstm-bert
 This is a repo for natural language inference using Match-LSTM and pre-trained BERT.
+This repo is based on https://github.com/donghyeonk/match-lstm.

 ## Examples